KristoferMar/Java-Guide/Entity Relationship/README.md

 <h4>@JoinColumn</h4>
 Defines the column that JPA uses as the foreign key.<br>

-A complex example of how we can create a relation between entities can be found by looking at the four java classes Make, Model, SubModel and Car in this folder. <br>
+A complex example of how we can create a relation between entities can be found by looking at the four java classes Make, Model, SubModel and Car in this folder. <br><br>

+IMPORTANT! - Always remember to @JoinColumn(name="entity_id") at your destination.
+Which means that in the end of OneToOne or ManyToOne you always need to joinColumn. <br>

 <h2> Lazy-Loading </h2>
 It's not always necessary to get all data related to an entity if the user only is searching for parts of data.
 Therefore we can make use of lazy-loading to load only parts of data when needed. <br> <br>